 El Niño and La Niña are climatic phenomena with opposite features.
 The description and influence in climate are shown in this post.

-In Pacific Ocean, trade winds close to South America west coast go in northwest direction to low pressure area in Oceania.
-Close to Equator is warmer, air goes up and it’s cooled, causing rains in low pressure zone.
-Then, the cooled air gets denser and returns to high pressure zone forming a Walker Circulation Cell.
+In Pacific Ocean, trade winds close to South America’s west coast go in northwest direction to the low-pressure area in Oceania.
+Close to Equator is warmer, air goes up and it’s cooled, causing rains in low-pressure zone.
+Then, the cooled air gets denser and returns to high-pressure zone forming a Walker Circulation Cell.

-In underwater, upwelling occurs, cold water rich in nutrients rises to surface, attracting fishes.
+In the underwater, upwelling occurs, cold water rich in nutrients rises to the surface, attracting fishes.
 This phenomenon is caused by trade winds, pushing surface water, and Earth’s rotation.
-Appear a mass of cold water in high pressure area and a mass of warm water in opposite side.
+Appear a mass of cold water in a high-pressure area and a mass of warm water on the opposite side.

-With El Niño, trade winds get weaker because pressure is reduced, warm waters advance in direction to South America.
-Oceania becomes a zone with higher pressure than South America west coast.
+With El Niño, trade winds get weaker because the pressure is reduced, warm waters advance in the direction to South America.
+Oceania becomes a zone with higher pressure than South America’s west coast.
 This region has an increase in rainfalls and there isn’t upwelling.
-Therefore, there are a fish reduction in East Pacific.
+Therefore, there is a fish reduction in the East Pacific.
 Walker circulation changes direction.

 The average water temperature may vary between 0.5ºC and 3ºC.
-El Niño occurs at interval from 2 to 7 years.
+El Niño occurs at intervals from 2 to 7 years.
 Not yet known the cause of this phenomenon.

-These maps show impacts of El Niño in global climate.
+These maps show the impacts of El Niño on the global climate.
 Wet areas have an increase of rainfall.

-In La Niña, trade winds get stronger than normal, upwelling increases and cold waters advance in west direction.
-Accumulation of hot waters in Equatorial West Pacific causes increase of rains higher than normal.
+In La Niña, trade winds get stronger than normal, upwelling increases, and cold waters advance in the west direction.
+Accumulation of hot waters in Equatorial West Pacific causes an increase of rains higher than normal.

 Average temperature variation is between -0.5ºC and -2ºC.
-Occurs in intervals which vary between 2 and 7 years.
+Occurs in intervals that vary between 2 and 7 years.

 The figure below shows climatic alterations caused by La Niña.

 Below are shown the years where occurred both phenomena, exhibiting variations of temperature and duration.
-Click in figure to zoom it.
+Click on the figure to zoom it in.